-Visual: A slide appears with the title “Sources with the Same Author/Year.”
+Visual: A slide appears with the title “Works With the Same Author and Year.”
 Underneath, there is a sample piece of a reference page.
 There are two sources listed:

 An arrow points the year in the first entry, (2013a), with a box attached saying “lower-case letters.”

 Audio: You might find yourself in a situation where you’re citing multiple works with the same author and year.
 This can be common when you’re citing multiple pages from the same website or you’re referencing an author who has published multiple articles or books.
 In these cases where you have more than one source with the same author and year, you need to differentiate them in both the reference list and the corresponding citations, so the reader knows which source you’re referring to in which citation.

 To create this differentiation, add lower-case letters to the publication year for the source.
 Let’s look at our example: Here we have the same author, the Institute of Education Sciences, and publication year, 2013.
 Note that the entries are ordered alphabetically by the titles, since the author and date are the same.
 To differentiate the sources, I’ve added “a” and “b” to the entries respectively.
 We only have two sources with the same author and year, so I’ve only used “a” and “b,” but if you had more sources, you’d continue to go down the alphabet.

 Visual: A green box appears at the bottom of the same slide, with two example parenthetical citations inside.
 They read: (Institute of Education Sciences, 2013a) and (Institute of Education Sciences, 2013b).

 Audio: Then to cite these sources, we’ll keep the lower-case letters we’ve added to the reference list in the citations, with 2013a and 2013b.
 By including these lower-case letters, our reader will know which entry in the reference list the citation corresponds with.